The Blob: Sequel

 Beware!
-The Blob, a sequel directed by Larry Hagman, was released in 1972.
-The same creature from the original—this time starting as a small specimen unearthed by a bulldozer crew in the Arctic—is brought back to suburban Los Angeles, where it escapes.
-Presented as a "horror/comedy," the film was also released under the title Son of Blob in 1972.
-As this was Hagman's first feature film as director, home video releases used the tagline "The Movie That J.R.
+The Blob, a sequel directed by I Dream of Jeannie star Larry Hagman, was released in June, 1972.
+The creature is the same "Blob" from the 1958 film, this time inadvertently unearthed by a bulldozer crew building an oil pipeline in the Arctic.
+Unaware of its origins, a small specimen is placed in a frozen storage container, and taken back to suburban Los Angeles to be analyzed in a lab - escaping when the container is left to thaw.
+The Blob again wreaks havoc, culminating in hundreds of victims consumed before it is again frozen, this time on an ice rink under renovation.
+Presented as a "horror comedy", the film was also released under the title Son of Blob in 1972.
+As this was Hagman's first feature film as director, home video releases used the tagline, "The Movie That J.R.
 Shot", a play on "Who shot J.R.?", the famous catchphrase about the near-demise of the character Hagman played in the television series Dallas.

 Remakes

-A remake with the same name was directed by Chuck Russell in 1988.
+A remake with the same name was directed by Chuck Russell and was released in 1988 by TriStar Pictures.

 In August 2009, it was revealed that musician-turned-director Rob Zombie was working on another remake, but he later left the project.
 He was replaced by Simon West as director in January 2015.
 It was announced that the film would be produced by Richard Saperstein and Brian Witten, with the producer of the original film, Jack H. Harris, as executive producer.
-Harris died in 2017, and there have been no updates as of 2022.
+Harris died in 2017.

+As of January 2024, West has stepped down from his role as director, following delays, and a rights dispute.
+David Bruckner was then hired to write and direct, with David S. Goyer and Keith Levine attached as producers and Judith Harris (the rights holder and widowed-wife of franchise producer) serving as executive producer.
+The project will be a joint-venture production between Warner Bros.
+Motion Pictures Group, and Phantom Four Films.